vedantkatekhaye/Amazon-Sales-Analysis-Using-Excel/README.md

 2. Analysis: Used pivot tables to summarize sales, quantity, and customer ratings.
 3. Visualization: Designed pie, bar, and line charts to highlight key metrics.
 4. Dashboard Design: Combined visuals into a single, interactive layout with consistent color themes and KPIs.
+5. Performed Detailed Business Analysis.
+6. Performed So what- Now what Analysis.

 🔑 Key Results